dyjakan/interpreter-bugs/README.md

 Fuzzing results for various interpreters.

+## Update

+I gave a talk about this project at WarCon 2017.
+[Slides are available](https://dyjak.me/speaking/).
+References section might come in handy.

 # methodology

 My current approach is to run [honggfuzz](https://github.com/google/honggfuzz) with [radamsa](https://github.com/aoh/radamsa) on an existing template corpus.
 I usually go for 10M+ iterations (not much but servers cost money, duh).